 Payments to foster carers

-All foster carers receive a regularly weekly allowance to provide for the average family cost (by age) of caring for a child.
+All foster carers receive a basic fostering allowance and a fostering supplement, paid weekly to provide for the average family cost (by age) of caring for a child.

 Our fostering levels scheme gives carers the opportunity to develop their skills and be recognised for doing so.

 Each new level pays an allowance which is in addition to the regular fostering weekly allowance.

 All newly approved carers are on this level for the first year of their fostering career.
 Carers who look after a child who is related to them will remain on this level.